SteppenApp/SteppenCodeChallenges/item-list-with-features/README.md

-# Two-Pane List with Detail - Basic React
+# Item List with Add, Edit and Remove - Intermediate React

 Write a react component.